ghl3/SpontaneousSymmetry/pages/stats/estimators.markdown

 MSE = bias^2 + variance
 $$

 This is often a valuable way to think about a problem.
-Changes to an estimator will often have the effect of decreasing the bias but increasing the variance, or visa versa.
+Changes to an estimator will often have the effect of decreasing the bias but increasing the variance, or vice versa.
 In order to decrease the overall MSE, one must find a way to simultaneously decrease both, or at least decrease one without increasing the other.

 A "consistent" estimator is one that converges to the true value of the parameter, usually defined as a function of sample size.
 It is defined by finding an estimator that, for all $\epsilon$ and [0 < $\delta$ < 1], there exists a sample size $n$ such that: